← back to programming

 Translation notes

-The explicit-control evaluator is the bridge between the high-level metacircular evaluator (Ch.14) and real machine code.
+The explicit-control evaluator bridges the high-level metacircular evaluator (Ch.14) and real machine code.
 Every implicit operation — function calls, argument evaluation order, stack management — becomes a visible instruction.
-CPython’s ceval.c is structurally the same: a giant switch statement dispatching on bytecode opcode, with an explicit value stack.
-Tail-call optimization is a property of the evaluator’s structure, not a compiler trick: if the evaluator doesn’t push a frame, the stack doesn’t grow.
+CPython’s ceval.c works the same way: a giant switch statement dispatching on bytecode opcode, with an explicit value stack.
+Tail-call optimization falls out of the evaluator’s structure, not a compiler trick: if the evaluator doesn’t push a frame, the stack doesn’t grow.

 Neighbors